exasol/bucketfs-python/doc/changes/unreleased.md

 - Support for viewing BucketFS as a directory

-   Added the Pathlike class as described in the [design document](../design/bucketpath.rst).
+   Added the Pathlike protocol as described in the [design document](../design/bucketpath.rst).

 ## Internal